 The work on registering and describing departmental collections may lead to a discovery of rare and valuable editions.
 “Such book collections include both editions published in the 19th century and those published in the 20th century before 1945.
 This represents a certain chronological watershed for Russian librarianship.
 Every edition published before that time is considered unique because you can never say, what if this is the only remaining copy of a particular edition?” the Director of the Library said.

 After an inventory check, the book collection of the Department of Biblical Studies, with 19,219 storage units, has also been catalogued.
-Now we are working on providing comprehensive, machine-readable records for the electronic catalogue of the SPbU Library, with the aim of stocktaking and recording all the editions.
-During the last year, just one librarian responsible for this area of work created 2,573 such records… In 2015, in order to organize stocktaking by a third party, we created machine-readable records for editions in Finnish and Hungarian which are kept in Room 199 at 11 Universitetskaya Embankment.
+Now we are working on providing comprehensive, machine-readable records for the electronic catalogue of the St Petersburg University Library, with the aim of stocktaking and recording all the editions.
+During the last year, just one librarian responsible for this area of work created 2,573 such records… In 2015, in order to organise stocktaking by a third party, we created machine-readable records for editions in Finnish and Hungarian which are kept in Room 199 at 11 Universitetskaya Embankment.
 Altogether, we have processed 11,800 editions.
 The resulting records will be included in the electronic catalogue of the Maksim Gorky Research Library; the documentation needed for putting these holdings on the library accounts and accounting books has already been prepared…

 To examine, to register and to describe

-Members of stocktaking groups created by Order N 9355/1 of 04 December 2015 have their work cut out for them.
+Members of stocktaking groups created by Order No 9355/1 of 04 December 2015 have their work cut out for them.
 The stocktaking process is time-consuming: every single (!) edition has to be found, taken off the shelf, opened and checked against accounts and records (if there are any).
 If there are no documents, every edition has to be examined, described and accounted for.
 This is not a fast process.

-As a result of the stock take, many editions from book collections with previously limited access get registered in the unified stock of the University Library; they can be used for research and are available for all members of the University.
+As a result of the inventory, many editions from book collections with previously limited access get registered in the unified stock of the University Library; they can be used for research and are available to all members of the University.
 Any researcher — from a philologist to a mathematician — understands the importance of word order in a sentence or the order of operations in solving a problem.
 Library science is an academic discipline like any other.
 It is governed by rigorous rules and standards of its own.
 And this is the only reason why, among millions and millions of books, we are able to find the one that we need right now.